-Session Chairs, Captain Charles Moore, Algalita Marine Research and Education, and Shelly Moore, Southern California Coastal Waters Research Project, are calling for abstracts for their technical session on the importance of oceanic subtropical gyres as debris accumulation zones and how they affect ocean life, in the following areas:
+Session Chairs, Captain Charles Moore, Algalita Marine Research and Education, and Shelly Moore, Southern California Coastal Waters Research Project, have called for abstracts for their technical session on the importance of oceanic subtropical gyres as debris accumulation zones and how they affect ocean life, in the following areas:

 - Hitchhikers, Fouling Organisms, and Species Distribution in and through the subtropical gyres